 Marathon Oil’s retained earnings effectiveness

-According to Marathon Oil’s (MRO) 2Q16 balance sheet, its retained earnings fell by ~$213 million.
-When divided by MRO’s 1Q16 stockholders’ equity of ~$19.4 billion, the company’s retained earnings effectiveness comes to about -1%.
+According to Marathon Oil’s (MRO) 3Q16 balance sheet, its retained earnings had fallen by ~$234 million.
+When divided by MRO’s 2Q16 stockholder equity of ~$19.2 billion, the result is a retained earnings effectiveness of about -1%.

-In other words, due to its net loss in 2Q16, the negative change in Marathon Oil’s retained earnings impacted its 1Q16 stockholder equity by about -1%.
+In other words, due to a net loss in 3Q16, negative changes in Marathon Oil’s retained earnings impacted 1Q16 stockholder equity by about -1%.

 Other upstream players

-For 2Q16, almost all S&P 500 (SPY) upstream companies including Southwestern Energy (SWN), Devon Energy (DVN), and EOG Resources (EOG) reported negative changes in their retained earnings.
-These changes were mainly due to lower realized crude oil and natural gas prices and the impairment of these companies’ proved reserves.
+In 3Q16, almost all the S&P 500 (SPY) upstream companies, including Southwestern Energy (SWN), Devon Energy (DVN), and EOG Resources (EOG), have reported negative changes in their retained earnings.
+These changes are mainly due to lower realized crude oil and natural gas prices as well as to the impairment of proved reserves.